facebookresearch/ParlAI/.github/pull_request_template.md

----
-name: "[Pull Request]"
-about: Submitting a pull request

----

 **Patch description**
 Please enter a clear and concise description of what your pull request does, and why it is necessary.
 If your patch fixes an issue, please reference that issue here.